rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 if `bytes stack frame` is greater than 0, you are using the stack.
 If either `bytes spill stores` or `bytes spill loads`are greater than 0, register spilling is happening.

+**Note:** As far as I know there is not such a flag for AMD GPUs.
+You can however dump the `asm` and look for your kernel and the corresponding informations.
+This is possible, just less straighforward.

 ### Avoid stack usage
 #### Precautions when using static arrays for temporary storage
 In my experience, stack usage typically arises when using static arrays for temporary storage to reduce redundant thread-level global memory accesses.
-This is especially the case when the array is indexed at runtime in a way that the compiler cannot resolve at compile time.
+In particular, this happens when the array is accessed with a runtime variable, that the compiler cannot resolve at compile time.
 Because the compiler cannot predict the access pattern, it places the array in local memory, which provides the necessary flexibility for dynamic indexing despite terrible performances.
 Let's look at a mock example:

 ```c++
 // Within a GPU kernel, thread id is i